sociallyassistiverobotics/sar_game_command_msgs/README.md

       character felt sad.

 - Galactic Traveler:
-    - `attempts-mean` : The average number of attempts across the 5 activities.
+    - `attempts_mean` : The average number of attempts across the 5 activities.
-    - `attempts-variance` : The variance on the number of attempts.
+    - `attempts_variance` : The variance on the number of attempts.
-    - `time-spent-mean` : The average number of seconds the child spent on the 5 activities.
+    - `time_spent_mean` : The average number of seconds the child spent on the 5 activities.
-    - `time-spent-variance` : The variance on the time spent on an activity.
+    - `time_spent_variance` : The variance on the time spent on an activity.
-    - `activity-with-most-attempts` : The activity (1-5) that the child had the most attempts.
+    - `activity_with_most_attempts` : The activity (1-5) that the child had the
+      most attempts.
-    - `activity-child-spent-longest` : The activity (1-5) that the child spent the longest on.
+    - `activity_child_spent_longest` : The activity (1-5) that the child spent
+      the longest on.
-    - `child-success-percentage` : The percentage of games the child got correct without any failed attempts.`
+    - `child_success_percentage` : The percentage of activities the child
+      answered correctly without any failed attempts.

 - Spaceship Tidyup:
-    - `attempts-mean` : The average number of attempts across the 5 activities.
+    - `attempts_mean` : The average number of attempts across the 5 activities.
-    - `attempts-variance` : The variance on the number of attempts.
+    - `attempts_variance` : The variance on the number of attempts.
-    - `time-spent-mean` : The average number of seconds the child spent on the 5 activities.
+    - `time_spent_mean` : The average number of seconds the child spent on the 5 activities.
-    - `time-spent-variance` : The variance on the time spent on an activity.
+    - `time_spent_variance` : The variance on the time spent on an activity.
-    - `activity-with-most-attempts` : The activity (1-5) that the child had the most attempts.
+    - `activity_with_most_attempts` : The activity (1-5) that the child had the
+      most attempts.
-    - `activity-child-spent-longest` : The activity (1-5) that the child spent the longest on.
+    - `activity_child_spent_longest` : The activity (1-5) that the child spent
+      the longest on.
-    - `child-success-percentage` : The percentage of games the child got correct without any failed attempts.`
+    - `child_success_percentage` : The percentage of activities the child
+      answered correctly without any failed attempts.

 #### Examples